Announcements

 The Divination Tower is always open to inquisitive minds and unique ideas!
 Please do not hesitate to owl me as your Inner Eye guides you.

-(updated 08/16/2024)
+(updated 01/04/2025)

 Lesson 8) Spreads

-The students arrived at the Divination Tower and were greeted by Professor Cattercorn.
-The room had a faint, blue glow and an eerie stillness filled the air.
-As the students filed in, Professor Cattercorn could be seen holding a packaged deck of tarot in one hand and a pile of black silk cloth squares in the other.
+The students arrived at the Divination Tower and were greeted by Professor Fayge.
+The circular room had a faint, blue glow and an eerie stillness filled the air.
+As the students filed in, Professor Fayge could be seen holding a packaged deck of tarot in one hand and a pile of black silk cloth squares in the other.
 She greets each student and gives them each a deck of cards and a cloth before directing them to their seats.
 Once the last of the students were settled, she addressed the class.

 Welcome